WHO ARE WE

-The Perhentian Turtle Project (PTP) was officially established in 2015 as a sea turtle research and conservation initiative under Fuze Ecoteer Outdoor Adventures Sdn.
-Bhd. in the Perhentian Islands Marine Park.
-We work in close collaboration with the local community, stakeholders, Department of Fisheries (DOF) and Marine Parks Division.
-Our work includes kayak surveys, nightly beach patrols, sea turtle stranding responds, and awareness campaigns.
+The Perhentian Turtle Project was officially established in 2015 as a sea turtle research and conservation initiative under Fuze Ecoteer Outdoor Adventures Sdn Bhd in the Perhentian Islands.
+We work closely with the local community, stakeholders, the state Department of Fisheries (DOF) and Marine Parks Division.
+Our work include population surveys, nightly beach patrols, stranding responses and awareness activities.

-To conserve the sea turtle population of the Perhentian Island Marine Parks by monitoring them via photo ID and increasing awareness as well as engagement among the Perhentian Community
+To conserve & protects the sea turtles of the Perhentian Islands by monitoring their populations via photographic identification and increasing awareness amongst the Perhentian communities.

 To estimate the Perhentian sea turtle population size and dynamics